-Recent years have seen the appearance of various texts addressing specialized areas within music psychology, especially cognitive perspectives.
+Recent years have seen the appearance of various texts addressing specialized areas within music psychology, often written from cognitive and neuroscientific perspectives.
 This represents an increasing diversification within the field.
-The authors have elected to continue a "one-volume" coverage of a broad array of topics, guided by the three "criterion c's": The text should be comprehensive in its coverage of diverse areas comprising music psychology, comprehensible to the reader who is literate in English (or the language into which the text is translated) and possesses some background in music and psychology, and contemporary in its inclusion of information gathered in recent years.
+As with prior editions, the authors continue a "one-volume" coverage of a broad array of topics guided by the three "criterion cs": The text should be comprehensive in its coverage of diverse areas comprising music psychology, comprehensible to the reader who is literate in English (or the language into which the text is translated) and possesses some background in music and psychology, and contemporary in its inclusion of information gathered in recent years.

-Again, while the world is everchanging, and music's uses change with it, the presence of music is unchanging.
+Again, while the world is everchanging, and music and music's uses change with it, the presence of music is unchanging.
 The authors offer their latest review of aspects of human musical behavior with profound recognition of music's enduring values.